IoT Power Harvesting Technologies Guide: How Devices Generate Energy Without Batteries

 The rapid expansion of connected devices has created new challenges for energy supply.
 Many Internet of Things (IoT) devices operate in locations where regular battery replacement or wired electricity is difficult.
 IoT power harvesting technologies were developed to solve this challenge by allowing devices to generate small amounts of electricity from their surrounding environment.

-IoT devices are widely used in industries such as smart cities, agriculture, healthcare, manufacturing, and environmental monitoring.
+IoT devices are widely used across industries like smart cities, agriculture, healthcare, manufacturing, and environmental monitoring.
 These devices often operate continuously and require reliable energy solutions.
-Traditional batteries may require maintenance or replacement, which becomes impractical when thousands of sensors are deployed across large networks.

 • Solar energy from indoor or outdoor light